muckelba/discord-massban-bot/README.md

 pip install -r requirements.txt
 ```

 Copy and rename `config.ini.example` to `config.ini` and paste the discord bottoken and configure the list of roles that are allowed to use the bot.
-The `bantext` option can be used to send users a DM before banning them to give false positives a chance to contact you.
-Set it to `""` to disable this feature.

 Run the bot:
 ```bash